AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Culture & People: Level 5

-Strategy and value are at level one.
-There’s no clear direction on why AI matters to the business or how value will be measured.
-Operations is also at level one, implying there’s no dedicated leadership, budget, or organizational structure to drive AI forward.
+This pattern tells a clear story.
+The organization has people who are enthusiastic about AI (high culture score), some technical capability from experiments, and leadership that took governance seriously early.
+Strategy and value are at level one: no clear direction on why AI matters to the business or how value will be measured.
+Operations is also at level one, meaning no dedicated leadership, budget, or structure.

 What Assessment Reveals About Next Steps